Exile (American band): 1985–1986: Death of Stokley and Hang On to Your Heart

 After the release of Kentucky Hearts, the band members were informed of former lead singer Jimmy Stokley's continued decline in health.
 In response, they held a charity concert in Richmond which raised $18,000 toward Stokley's medical bills.
 Other former members, such as Davenport, Cornelison, Luxon, and Howard were in attendance as well.
-The members had intended for Stokley to join them onstage, but he was too ill to do so.
+The members had intended for Stokley to perform with the group, but he was too ill to do so.
 Stokley died of hepatitis at the age of 41 in August 1985.

 This was followed in 1986 by the release of Exile's third Epic album, Hang On to Your Heart.
 Pennington and LeMaire wrote the entirety of the album, and it accounted for five singles.
 These were "Hang On to Your Heart", "I Could Get Used to You", "Super Love", "It'll Be Me", and "She's Too Good to Be True".
 Of these, all except "Super Love" went to number one on the Billboard country charts.
 Although Taylor had sung lead on a number of album tracks prior to this point, "It'll Be Me" and "She's Too Good to Be True" were the first singles to feature him on lead vocals instead of Pennington.
 LeMaire said that "It'll Be Me" was specifically written with the intent of having Taylor sing it, due to him having a higher vocal range than Pennington.
 In addition, the track "Music" features Pennington rapping.
 Due to the success of "I Could Get Used to You" and the Forester Sisters' rendition of "Just in Case", which reached the number-one position six weeks prior to the former, Pennington and LeMaire were both awarded as top country songwriters of the year by Broadcast Music, Inc. (BMI).
 Walter Tunis of the Lexington Herald-Leader wrote that the "playing is efficient and economical", highlighting the number of up-tempo tracks and the album's relatively short length.